csm-actions/docs/README.md

 Client workflows create GitHub Issue labels, then server workflows are triggered by `labels:created` event.
 By separating server repositories and workflows from client repositories and workflows, you can protect server workflows.

-Generally, `repository_dispatch` event is used to trigger workflows by GitHub API.
-But `repository_dispatch` requires `contents:write` permission, which is too strong.
-It's undesirable to grant the `contents:write` permission to client workflows.

-Instead, we use `labels:created` event because it requires only `issues:write` permission, which is hard to abuse.
+We trigger server workflows by `labels:created` event because it requires only `issues:write` permission, which is hard to abuse.
 To create labels in other repositories, GitHub Actions tokens are unavailable.
 So clients require GitHub Apps with `issues:write` permissions.